ben-e/abm_agricultural_households/README.md

 This project is organized as follows:

-* data
+* data: Datasets.
-    * raw: Raw data that has not been altered.
-    * processed: Data that has been transformed, combined, etc. in some way.
-* figures: Plots and figures.
+* figures: Figures.
-* notebooks: I use notebooks (in the spirit of Jupyter notebooks) to explore new ideas informally.
+* notebooks: I use notebooks to explore new ideas informally.
+These are not necessarily Jupyter or Rmd notebooks.
-* r: R scripts that do things.
+* r: R scripts that do things more defined than notebooks.

+## ToDo

+[ ] Paper outline.
+[ ] Finish this list.